Taxi Drivers Licence

 Reviewing your application

-The Licensing Service will always aim to deal with your application as quickly as it can; however, because it is reliant on other organisations to provide it with information the process can sometimes take longer than expected.
+The Licensing Team always aim to deal with your application as quickly as it can; however, because it is reliant on other organisations to provide it with some of the information the process can sometimes take longer than expected.

 If you are unsuccessful the matter will be referred to a regulatory panel.
 If you do not agree with the decision then you may appeal to the Magistrates Court within twenty-one days.